mprinc/vuejs.org/src/v2/guide/render-function.md

 })
 ```

 > Note: in versions before 2.3.0, the `props` option is required if you wish to accept props in a functional component.
-In 2.3.0+ you can omit the `props` option and all attributes found on the component node will be implicitly extracted as props.
+In 2.3.0+ you can omit the `props` option and <span class='important'>all attributes found on the component node will be implicitly extracted as props</span>.
 >
 > The reference will be HTMLElement when used with functional components because they’re stateless and instanceless.

-In 2.5.0+, if you are using [single-file components](single-file-components.html), template-based functional components can be declared with:
+In 2.5.0+, <span class='important'>if you are using [single-file components](single-file-components.html)</span>, <span class='definition'>template-based functional components</span> can be declared with:

 ``` html
 <template functional>